robertbenjamin/life/README.md

 ### Foundational Ideas
+**Some things are (at least for now) unknowable.**

+**Think bottom up, not top down.** Since brains are incredibly creative and very good at creating patterns where there are none, it's very important to think from the bottom up.
+That is, you should never start with an idea and then find reasons why it is true.
+Instead, you should start with things you are certain to be true and follow them to their logical conclusion with as few assumptions as possible.

 ### Tangential Ideas
 **Local peaks.** A local peak is a small hill next to a hundred other small hills, next to a few medium mountains, and a bit aways from the towering Everest.
 It’s getting really damn good at walking to the end of your driveway but never trying to run a mile.
 It’s the entire concept of steampunk.
 It’s obsessing over getting better and better at your job without really thinking if it’s the *right* job for you.